Why Do Some People Hate Receiving Compliments?

 Even for people who don’t suffer from this disorder, compliments can sometimes lead to awkwardness, especially if you’re feeling unsure of yourself in the moment.
 And it’s a very rare person who never feels uncomfortable some of the time, either at parties or during intimate conversations.
 But learning how to accept compliments is an important social skill that everyone can benefit from, whether they experience social anxiety occasionally or often.
-Here’s how one woman finally learned how to accept compliments.

 It’s not me—it’s me

 Studies have shown that self-knowledge and self-esteem are the two main components that inform our social interactions.
 We bring our own feelings about ourselves into each conversation we have.
 If our self-esteem is on the low side, according to data, we are less able to accept positive feedback or shift our perception of ourselves based upon it.
 We think we’re not worthy, and all the praise in the world simply cannot change that.
 It’s too dissonant with our current belief system about what we perceive to be our worth.